jwjohns/cursor-tools/README.md

 "Ask OpenAI's o3-mini model to explain the concept of dependency injection."

 Note: The ask command requires both --provider and --model parameters to be specified.
+This command is generally less useful than other commands like `repo` or `plan` because it does not include any context from your codebase or repository.

 ## Authentication and API Keys